 A condition caused pseudo strabismus can make it seem as if a baby’s eyes are crossed.
 However, this is not true strabismus, as it is usually the result of a wide nasal bridge or excess skin covering the inner eye making it appear as if the eyes are crossed.
 The cross-eyed effect disappears as the child’s facial features grow.

 True strabismus is typically noticed in children by the time they reach 3 years of age.
 However, strabismus can occur later, as a child matures and even in adulthood.
 Children do not outgrow strabismus, and the condition will only worsen if left untreated.
-Is it recommended that all children four months or older who exhibit signs of strabismus been seen by an eye doctor.
+It is recommended that all children four months or older who exhibit signs of strabismus been seen by an eye doctor.

 Causes of Strabismus

 The types of strabismus are classified according to the following:

 The two most common types of this eye condition are:

 Proper diagnosis and treatment of strabismus is important to maintain good vision.
 If strabismus goes untreated, the brain begins to disregard images transmitted by the impacted eye.
 This can result in diminished vision and development of amblyopia, also called lazy eye.

 Diagnosing strabismus entails a thorough examination of the eyes, especially how they move and how they focus on objects.
 Other aspects of the exam include:

 Caught early, the prognosis for overcoming strabismus is excellent.
 Strabismus treatments include: